The University Executive Committee is responsible for all matters associated with the development and management of the university.

 Guidance in the application of the exemptions and ‘fair dealing’ in the act, as well as the use of activity specific licences, is provided to students and staff at the University of Gloucestershire through MyGlos, Staffnet, subject support specialists and training opportunities.

 Additional licences are required to work beyond the primarily private study and non-commercial research allowances of ‘fair dealing’ within the act.
-For research and study use, these are administered by Library and Information Services, and include:
+For research and study use, these are administered by Library, Technology and Information Service (LTI), and include:

 For further information on copyright administration and support at the University of Gloucestershire, please contact the library.